codeforamerica/tourserver/README.md

 The current rough testing version of the tour creation client code is in public/newPOI.[html|js].
 At the moment it's only likely to work in a PhoneGap mobile application.
 To create a mobile tour client, [create a PhoneGap project](http://docs.phonegap.com/en/2.6.0/guide_getting-started_index.md.html#Getting%20Started%20Guides) and link/copy newPOI.html into that project's www/index.html, and newPOI.js into www.

+The current version of the tour experience client is in public/trackrunner.[html|js].
+Also a PhoneGap only app.

 ## Heroku/PostGIS setup

 Heroku and RGeo have some trouble getting along.